qkzk/fm/development.md

 #### Summary

 - preview sqlite3 databases with a summary.
 Inspired by ranger.
-- opener allow arguments in their config
+- BREAKING. opener allow arguments in their config.
+  This isn't exactly a "breaking" change since your old config will still work... but if you use options, older versions of fm won't be able to excute your program.

 ##### Bugfixes